On the Byzantine-Resilience of Distillation-Based Federated Learning: Related Work

-\paragraph{Byzantine \gls{fedavg}.} Byzantine \gls{fl} has been primarily studied in the context of \gls{fedavg}.
-Some byzantine-resilient variants replace the mean with more robust alternatives for aggregating client updates \citep{blanchard_machine_2017,mhamdi2018hidden,yin2021byzantine,chen_distributed_2017}.
-Additionally, \citet{karimireddy2022byzantinerobust,allouah2023fixing} propose simple preprocessing steps that can be used to improve the byzantine-resilience of these robust methods.
+\paragraph{Byzantine \gls{fedavg}.} Some byzantine-resilient variants replace the mean with more robust alternatives for aggregating client updates \citep{blanchard_machine_2017,mhamdi2018hidden,yin2021byzantine,chen_distributed_2017}.
+Additionally, \citet{karimireddy2022byzantinerobust,allouah2023fixing} propose simple preprocessing steps that can be used to improve the byzantine-resilience.
 These approaches are orthogonal to the defences we propose in this paper and could be used to further improve their performance.
-However, replacing the mean with robust aggregation methods may disregard honest client data, hindering performance, and remain vulnerable to more sophisticated attacks \citep{xie_fall_2020,baruch2019little,shejwalkar2021manipulating}.
-These issues have been addressed in other works by considering historical client behavior throughout the training process \citep{alistarh_byzantine_2018,allen-zhu_byzantine-resilient_2020,karimireddy_learning_2021}.
+However, replacing the mean with robust aggregation methods may disregard the honest clients' predictions, which can hinder performance, and remain vulnerable to more sophisticated attacks \citep{xie_fall_2020,baruch2019little,shejwalkar2021manipulating}.
+These issues have been addressed by considering historical client behavior throughout the training process \citep{alistarh_byzantine_2018,allen-zhu_byzantine-resilient_2020,karimireddy_learning_2021}.
 The previously mentioned approaches rely on the assumption that the data held by the clients are homogeneous (\gls{iid}).
 As the data becomes more heterogeneous (non-\gls{iid}), it becomes harder to distinguish between a malicious update and an update created by dissimilar data which holds valuable information.
 Some recent works introduced variants of \gls{fedavg} that have limited byzantine-resilience in the heterogeneous setting \citep{karimireddy2022byzantinerobust,el-mhamdi2021Collaborative}.
-Note however that even in the benign setting, non-\gls{iid} data poses serious issues \citep[e.g.][]{kairouz_advances_2019}, which is why we restrict ourselves to the \gls{iid} setting.
+Note however that even in the benign setting, non-\gls{iid} data poses serious issues, e.g. \citep{kairouz_advances_2019}, which is why we restrict ourselves to the \gls{iid} setting in the main paper.
+However, we show that our attacks and defences are also effective in the non-\gls{iid} setting in \cref{sec:ablations}.